Eschatologue/CM_wiki/docs/class/sorcerer/stone.md

 *Your command of earth magic grows stronger, allowing you to harness it for your allies' protection.*

-As a **:rsc-b: Bonus Action**{ .rsc }, you can touch a willing creature (including yourself) and and expend Sorcery Points to grant it 1d6 **:trt-thp: Temporary Hit Points** per Sorcery Point.
+As a **:rsc-b: Bonus Action**{.rsc}, you can touch a willing creature (including yourself) and and expend Sorcery Points to grant it 1d6 **:trt-thp: Temporary Hit Points** per Sorcery Point.

-When a creature with these **:trt-thp: Temporary Hit Points** within 60 feet of you that you can see is hit by a melee attack, you can use your **:rsc-r: Reaction**{ .rsc } to teleport within 5 feet of the attacker and make a Melee attack or **:rsc-a: Unarmed Strike**{ .rsc } against it.
+When a creature with these **:trt-thp: Temporary Hit Points** within 60 feet of you that you can see is hit by a melee attack, you can use your **:rsc-r: Reaction**{.rsc} to teleport within 5 feet of the attacker and make a Melee attack or **:rsc-a: Unarmed Strike**{.rsc} against it.

 ### Level 14: Mountain's Heart